SpoonLabs/astor/docs/getting-starting.md

 Output: Astor uses the standard output to print the solutions (i.e., the patches code), if any.
-Astor writes in the output folder (property `workingDirectory` in the mentioned file), a folder with all the variants that fulfill the goals i.e., repair the bugs.
+Astor writes in the output folder (property `workingDirectory` in the mentioned command line), a folder with all the variants that fulfill the goals i.e., repair the bugs.
 Example output:

 ```
 PATCH_DIFF=--- /afs/pdc.kth.se/home/m/monp/astor/./output_astor/AstorMain-Math-issue-280/src/default/org/apache/commons/math/analysis/solvers/UnivariateRealSolverUtils.java